vectordotdev/vector/website/blog/2019-12-12-how-we-test-vector.md

 When we talked about unit tests, we mentioned that one area where they start to break down is when testing functions with a very large space of possible inputs.
-While you can do your best to think about that input space and come up with the edge cases that need handled, the problem is that you'll likely be thinking about the same cases when writing your unit tests as you are when writing the implementation.
+While you can do your best to think about that input space and come up with the edge cases that need to be handled, the problem is that you'll likely be thinking about the same cases when writing your unit tests as you are when writing the implementation.
 And since you're only human, there's no guarantee that those are the only cases you'll need to think about.

 These shortcomings of the human mind are what generative tests seek to address.
 Instead of requiring the developer to come up with interesting inputs to feed